Radioactive Waste Disposal: Remediation/Decommissioning

 The goal of decommissioning a facility that has been used for the storage or disposal of radioactive waste is cleaning up the structures, soil, groundwater, and any other components of the site as necessary to protect human health and the environment.
 In other words, the level of radioactivity must be reduced until each remaining radionuclide is at or below the corresponding regulatory level.

-- Contact us as far in advance as you can.
+1. Contact the Radioactive Materials Division as far in advance as you can.
 We can help you determine whether you need a license and, if so, provide you with the appropriate application package.

-- a signed original and five complete copies of form TCEQ-10052, Application for License to Possess Disposed Radioactive Material and Decommission the Inactive Site:
+• a signed original and five complete copies of form TCEQ-10052, Application for License to Possess Disposed Radioactive Material and Decommission the Inactive Site.
+Contact The Radioactive Materials Division for TCEQ-10052 form and instructions.

-- a map and cross-referenced list of adjacent landowners (include an electronic mailing list on diskette in Word 2003 or later format)
+• a map and cross-referenced list of adjacent landowners (include an electronic mailing list on CD or DVD in Microsoft Office Word 2016 or totally compatible format)

-- the application fee (submit this fee and a copy of page 1 of the application to our Financial Administrative Division)
+• the application fee (submit this fee and a copy of page 1 of the application to our Financial Administration Division)

 In this application, you will outline a decommissioning plan for our staff to review.
 In developing this plan, you might find these publications to be helpful: